 Year, Season, Month, Days: 5990 F.Y.
 Frinle, Ospal 2-4

 Molly unlocked the door and Felicity ripped it out of the wall in a fit of sheer rage.
 They descended into the mildewy dark stairs and found a blob of slime with two eyes suspended within that looked back at the intruders.
-After asserting they were Everett, the blob stood up awkwardly and pulled the fake skin on like a banana unpeeling itself and began eating a moonstone.
+After asserting they were Everett, the blob stood up awkwardly and pulled the fake skin on like a banana unpeeling itself, and began eating a moonstone.
 The creature immediately caved and gave the duo two Handy Haversacks in lieu of the Bag of Holding it did not possess.
-Felicty and Molly give Everett back the shit bag and he crawled in and, upon realizing the bag was full of his shit, Felicity tied the bag into a knot and left the bag hanging on the broken lair door.
-The two managed to reclaim 40 pounds of moonstones which they promptly sold to a stall at the first price given, however, before selling them all, from sheer curiousity Molly swallowed a moonstone.
+Felicity and Molly give Everett back the shit bag and he crawled in; upon realizing the bag was full of his shit Felicity tied the bag into a knot and left the bag hanging on the broken lair door.
+The two managed to reclaim 40 pounds of moonstones which they promptly sold to a stall at the first price given, however, before selling them all, from sheer curiosity Molly swallowed a moonstone.

-The group divided up the spoils and discovered Ruth’s secret wagon hiding place before embarking on Tektun’s job to rescue missing children whom were abducted and turned into bandits via some compulsion.
-During the journey Felicity shared her history of being sold into piracy, ascending the ladder of power, and subsequent dethroning and mutiny.
-Molly shared her backstory of subterfuge, torture, former guild destruction, and a burning desire for vengence; she was also raised by nuns.
+The group divided up the spoils and discovered Ruth’s secret wagon hiding place before embarking on Tektun’s job to rescue missing children who were abducted and turned into bandits via some compulsion.
+During the journey, Felicity shared her history of being sold into piracy, ascending the ladder of power, and subsequent dethroning and mutiny.
+Molly shared her backstory of subterfuge, torture, former guild destruction, and a burning desire for vengeance; she was also raised by nuns.

 Felicity and Ruth opened a bottle of wine before sending their “children” to go play in the abandoned mineshaft, like responsible parents.
-Having chosen to open Molly’s “Brain Wine”, Felicity had a sip and then thought aloud that she and Ruth should have trailed them as they could be taken and they would never know if they didn’t.
+Having chosen to open Molly’s brain wine, Felicity had a sip and then thought aloud that she and Ruth should have trailed Molly and Tektun as they could be taken and Felicity and Ruth would never know.
 The two then tracked the child-impersonators to the mines and kept watch outside.

-Meanwhile, Felicity noticed the sound of a flute and murmerations of bats moving towards the cave which coelesced into humanoid forms, with the assistance of brain wine, she remembered a folk tale that spoke of creatures such as this.
+Meanwhile, Felicity noticed the sound of a flute and murmurations of bats moving towards the cave which coalesced into two humanoid forms, with the assistance of brain wine, she remembered a folk tale that spoke of creatures such as this.
 Upon hearing them discuss eating a child, she jumped down and engaged with them to stop their advance.